jensepas/mso-ai-meta-description/readme.txt

 == Upgrade Notice ==

 = 1.3.0 =
-This version adds support for OpenAI (ChatGPT) alongside Gemini and Mistral for generating meta descriptions!
+This version adds support for OpenAI (ChatGPT) Anthropic Gemini and Mistral for generating meta descriptions!
 Please review the updated settings page under Settings > General to add your OpenAI API key if desired.